MarcL/marclittlemore.com/src/posts/2020-11-14-pretty-code-screenshots.md

 - If you press the `Windows` key and `PrtScn` then it'll save the entire screen as an image file.
 This will be saved in the "Pictures" folder in a sub-folder called "Screenshots".

+- If you press the `Windows` key with `Shift` and `S`, you can screenshot a portion of the screen.
+The screen will be covered with an overlay and mouse cursor turns into a plus (+) symbol, which indicates that capture mode is on.
+At the top of the screen you'll see a menu bar with the options: rectangular snip, freeform snip, or fullscreen snip.
+If you choose rectangular or freeform, you can select a region on the screen.
+This copies that area to the clipboard.

 ### Mac users

 Mac users also have easy ways to create good looking screenshots using the OSX operating system.